Teaching methods

 A pass is required in science practical tests, where these are assessed separately.
 We do not accept citizenship studies, critical thinking, general studies, or global perspectives as your third A level subject.

-Your A levels must be studied over a maximum two-year period to demonstrate your ability to manage a full academic workload.
+Your A levels must be studied over a maximum two-year period and three A levels need to have been passed at the required grades in one sitting.
 A levels that have taken longer than two years to complete are not usually accepted.
+This is to demonstrate your ability to manage a full academic workload.

 We’ll also consider resits for no more than two A levels as long as you: